Hold the anchovies.

 “And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.”

 We can afford to be brave.
-We can afford to be tender, and open in our vulnerability, instead of cowardly bullying misplaced macho aggression.
+We can afford to be tender, and open in our vulnerability, instead of investing in cowardly bullying misplaced aggression or willful ignorance.

 We’re better than that.
 We’re kinder than that.
 We’re braver than that.
 We’re more fun than that.